Skip to main content

 When reading or writing a post, the API applies HTML encoding to the body and body_markdown data.
 This renders symbols such as the quote character into " and the > character into >.
 This encoding rarely affects simple text posts, but it can have a negative impact on complex posts with links, lists, and special symbols.

-It's especially important to remember HTML encoding when using the API to update a post by reading, editing, and writing.
-Since the API encodes HTML entities during the read operation and the write operation, entities will be double-encoded if you don't perform an HTML decode after the initial read.
+It's important to remember HTML encoding when using the API to update content by reading data, editing the data, and writing the data back by API.
+The API encodes HTML entities during the read operation and the write operation.
+Be sure to perform an HTML decode after the initial read, or entities will be double-encoded.
 Double-encoded HTML entities (such as ") will often break the display of the post.

 Interactive API v3 documentation